ldy1995/ResNet3D/output/README.md

-# Folder for saving the output of the testinig data
+# Folder for saving the output of the testing data